 The Marketing budget accounts for more than 10% of revenue in many companies today.
-As a result, CMOs are often under tremendous pressure to demonstrate their contribution and impact to the business.
-The recent Proof Analytics study reported that 96% of the C-Suite among Fortune 1000 companies believe that “their Marketing & PR Teams as “unwilling or unable” to prove ROI.
-As a result, many CMOs lack the suport of the C-Suite as revealed in the HBR article The Trouble with CMOS which declared that, “80% of CEOs don’t trust or are unimpressed with their CMOs.”
-Our findings in our MPM Benchmark study Cook Up Your Best Marketing Performance, reveal that 64% of the participants indicated that “the pressure for Marketing to measure its value, impact and contribution is on the rise.”
-Clearly, there high demand for Marketing to demonstrate accountability.
+As a result, CMOs are often under tremendous pressure to demonstrate their contribution and impact on the business.
+A Proof Analytics study reported that 96% of the C-Suite among Fortune 1000 companies believe that “their Marketing & PR Teams are unwilling or unable” to prove and measure ROI.
+As a result, many CMOs lack the support of the C-Suite asmarketing accountability, pressure, cmo, cgo, cro revealed in the HBR article The Trouble with CMO,S which declared that, “80% of CEOs don’t trust or are unimpressed with their CMOs.”
+Our findings in every MPM Benchmark study consistently reveal that “the pressure for Marketing to measure its value, impact, and contribution is on the rise.”
+Clearly, there is a high demand for Marketing to demonstrate accountability.

 Marketing’s struggle with selecting the right metrics is one reason the challenge to demonstrate accountability remains.
 As a result, it’s no wonder that companies are increasingly turning to Finance and/or Procurement to lead the Marketing accountability and measurement effort.
-An increase focus by Marketing leaders on accountability will help relieve the pressure, address the needs of the C-Suite and faciliate Marketing’s role as a strategic partner.
+An increased focus by Marketing leaders on accountability will help relieve the pressure, address the needs of the C-Suite, and facilitate Marketing’s role as a strategic partner.

 Take These Three Alignment Steps To Improve Your Success

-Darren Bridges, president at Safe Systems, reflected what we hear from many of our customers in the C-Suite, when he said, “Success requires that marketing is aligned to the business and that we can accurately measure Marketing’s impact.”
-To see a real-life example of an organization refining its alignment to improve accountability, read our case study on his company: Aligning Marketing to Business Results.
+Darren Bridges, president at Safe Systems, echoed the sentiments of many of our customers in the C-suite when he said, “Success requires that marketing be aligned with the business and that we can accurately measure Marketing’s impact.”
+For a real-life example of an organization refining its alignment tomarketing accountability, alignment steps improve accountability, read our case study on this company, Aligning Marketing to Business Results.

-The case study explores how Safe Systems went from being activity driven – primarily due to lack of alignment – to having clearly defined business targets and a set of quantifiable business outcomes on which to build a more strategic, measurable customer-centric Marketing plan.
+The case study explores how Safe Systems went from being activity-driven – primarily due toa lack of alignment – to having clearly defined business targets and a set of quantifiable business outcomes on which to build a more strategic, measurable customer-centric Marketing plan.
 You’ll learn how they morphed from having a dashboard that didn’t fully communicate Marketing’s contribution or support decision-making to having a set of metrics for the dashboard that more clearly communicates Marketing’s impact to the C-Suite.

 These three alignment steps were crucial to the accountability transformation.

 2. Alignment to the Customer.
-As a business owner, there are some things I need to buy, such as liability insurance, and some things on which I need to be sold, such as sponsoring an event.
+As a business owner, there are some things I need to buy, such as liability insurance, and some things I need to sell, such as sponsoring an event.
 It is Marketing’s job to understand the:

 • buyers (and buyers’ needs)